agentero/producerflowapi/README.md

 The API is defined using Protocol Buffers and follows industry-standard practices for both gRPC and REST interfaces.
 Detailed API documentation will be available upon the first stable release.

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines (coming soon) for details on how to submit pull requests, report issues, and contribute to the project.

 ## Versioning

 This project follows [Semantic Versioning](https://semver.org/).
 See the [changelog](CHANGELOG.md) for release history.